Our Unique, Team PC Model

 The Parenting Coordinator will be given all relevant reports, court and other documents.

 The PC may speak with professionals who have been or are involved with the family.
 The Parenting Coordinator will meet with the parents, and may meet with anyone else they consider necessary to assist the family.
-The PC may interview the children and provide the parents with a Hear the Child™ Report.
-All such contacts will take place with complete disclosure and transparency to the parents, and the PC will report to the parents in their discretion about such conversations.
+The PC may interview the children and share that information with the parents, orally and/or in writing.

 The PC will schedule online or in-person meetings for communication coaching, sharing of information and resources, review of the parenting plan terms, discussion of disagreements and for mediation of disputes.
 The PC will meet with the parents separately and/or together as they feel is most helpful.
 At Riverdale we use a secure file sharing centre and a structured meeting planning document to ensure that both parents and the PC are always working with the same, clearly-identified information.